 Your database connection settings, root folder and URLs, and other information are stored in the config.php file in your /global folder.
 Let us first explain what config.php is.

-Because the wp-config file is in the root directory and hackers are aware of it, it is preferable to transfer it to a more secure and unpredictable location.
+Because the wp-config file is in the root directory and hackers know it, transferring it to a more secure and unpredictable location is preferable.

 9. Firewall against Security Breach

-Scanning and checking in on your website regularly might alert you to potential security threats.
-To scan your WordPress to detect dangerous codes and defend your website against any attack, you’ll need the correct WordPress plugins.
+Scanning and checking your website regularly might alert you to potential security threats.
+You’ll need the correct WordPress plugins to scan your WordPress to detect dangerous codes and defend your website against attacks.

 Using the appropriate plugins, you can keep your website clean and protected.

 Taking care of your WordPress Website’s security is not a piece of cake.
-But it becomes easy when you know the right ways of getting this job done.
+But it becomes easy when you know how to get this job done.

 This guide highlights the top 10 proven ways to secure your WordPress website.
-Steps like having a solid password, adding an SSL certificate, and installing WordPress security plug-ins are highly useful.
+Steps like having a solid password, adding an SSL certificate, and installing WordPress security plugins are handy.